int3rlop3r/crony/README.md

-Well this may not be impressive as you can achieve the same thing using the default crontab command (crontab -l), but what if you want to list the cron jobs present on a remote server, or better yet - a docker container that's running an sshd daemon!
+Well this may not be impressive as you can achieve the same thing using the default crontab command (crontab -l), but what if you want to list the cron jobs present on a remote server?
+Or a docker container that's running an sshd daemon?
 With crony all you would need to do is:

     $ crony ls root@0.0.0.0:32768
     +----+--------------------+--------------+--------------+------------------+